themousery/mousebot/README.md

 # mousebot

-a general-purpose discord bot for mousetopia
+mousebot is a bot that does a wide range of repetetive tasks that themousery doesn't want to do

+*under construction...*